mark-spurgeon/that-startpage-rocks/README.md

 ## That Startpage Rocks

-A simple and quick startpage that lets you access your favourite websites as well as the most famous services, all that with just a click or a few keywords.
-It's a good replacement to the default startpage on your browser.
+A simple and quick startpage that lets you access your favourite websites as well as the most famous services, all that with just a click or few keywords.
+It's a perfect replacement to the default startpage on your browser.
 [Check out the website !](http://startpage-1072.appspot.com)

-## How it works

-Just login on our website with either facebook or google.
-Then follow the setup guide, a link to your startpage will be generated.
-Then set this link as your startpage (this process depends on your browser).
-You can use that link on any browser, just login to access that startpage.
+That Startpage Rocks (formely 'The Startpage') is released under the GNU GPL v3 licence.
+The website is hosted on Google App Engine and is written in Python, using the [Flask](http://flask.pocoo.org) microframework.
+Of course, there is fair use of HTML and Javascript, as well as JQuery, for the web interface.

 ## Features